 However, you should not purposefully give your cat anything with nutmeg in it.
 Of course, pure nutmeg is not recommended, either.

-Let’s take a look at nutmeg and why it’s toxic to cats, as well as symptoms to look for.
+Let’s take a look at nutmeg and why it’s toxic to cats, as well as signs to look for.

 Why Is Nutmeg Toxic to Cats?

 Of course, it does depend on the size of the cat, as well as a few other factors.
-Some cats are simply more sensitive to nutmeg than others, which will cause them to develop symptoms sooner.
-Furthermore, different cats will develop different symptoms, depending on their predispositions.
+Some cats are simply more sensitive to nutmeg than others, which will cause them to develop negative signs sooner.
+Furthermore, different cats will develop different signs, depending on their predispositions.

 What Are the Symptoms of Nutmeg Toxicity?